Project: Hazards and drivers of coastal cliff retreat in England

 Supervisors: Professor Akbar Javadi, Dr Steven Palmer and Dr Barend Van Maanen

-Cristina will undertake her WISE CDT PhD project at the University of Exeter with interests in coastal change and flood risk management, remote sensing, resilience to climate change and the application of new technologies.
+Cristina is undertaking her WISE CDT PhD project at the University of Exeter with interests in coastal change and flood risk management, remote sensing, resilience to climate change and the application of new technologies.